fang98/BSSubGNN/README.md

-# Subgraph Encoding with Bicentric Sphere Node Labelingand Pooling for Link Prediction
+# Subgraph Encoding with Bicentric Sphere Node Labeling and Pooling for Link Prediction

 ## Requirements
 - Python 3.7